Digital Apprenticeship Program

 - permanent government employment

-Once your qualification is complete you will be able to continue working with permanent employment.
+Once your qualification is complete you'll be able to continue working with permanent employment.

 Support and coaching